Sulfinylamine

 Sulfinylamines (formerly N-sulfinyl amines) are organosulfur compounds with the formula RNSO where R = an organic substituent.
 These compounds are, formally speaking, derivatives of HN=S=O, i.e. analogues of sulfur dioxide and of sulfur diimide.
 A common example is N-sulfinylaniline.
-Sulfinyl amines are dienophile.
+The S-N bond in sulfinylamines is a dienophile.
 They undergo [2+2] cycloaddition to ketenes.

 According to X-ray crystallography, sulfinylamines have planar C-N=S=O cores with syn geometry.